 As the largest provider of workspaces in Europe, HB Reavis is championing a change in attitudes towards the misconception that people don't bring their emotions into work.

-We're proving that the future workplace will take advantage of natural human behaviour to increase a company's performance - and the satisfaction of the people who work there.
+We're proving that the future workspace will take advantage of natural human behaviour to increase the performance of companies - and the satisfaction of the people who work there.

 Space Experience Toolkit (SET)